Dealing with dampCondensation is the most common cause of damp and mould related problems. There are various way, however that this can be prevented.

 Run taps frequently to get water flowing.
 Moving water is less likely to freeze.
 Use the Central Heating when possible.
 Leave room doors open to allow warm air to circulate around the property.

 In the incidence of a frozen pipe, what should tenants do?

 Turn off the water supply by the main stop tap, this is usually under the kitchen sink or where the service pipe enters the property.
 Switch off the central heating.
 Protect everything around the pipe such as any domestic appliances.
-Use a hot water bottle to carefully melt frozen pipes.
+Apply warmth with a hair dryer and turn water back on to test flow.